open-planning/roboplan/README.md

 This library shall instead establish _standard data types_ for things like joint states, paths, and trajectories.
 It is strongly recommended that implementations use these data types in their interfaces as much as possible.

-This does mean that switching to different planners (for example) requires recompiling your code, but we consider this worthwhile to keep the codebase simpler and more flexible.
+This does mean that switching to different planners (for example) requires changing your code.
+But, grounded in a decade of experience developing runtime-configurable systems, we consider this worthwhile to keep the codebase simple and flexible.

 ### Middleware is optional

 The core library is standalone.
 Middleware such as ROS, and all its specific tools (message definitions, pub/sub, parameters, etc.) shall be available as _optional_, lightweight wrappers around the core... in a separate repository.

-As a side benefit, this means that community contributors can provide their own connections to different middleware while leveraging the core library as-is.
+Consequently, community contributors can leverage the core library in any project as-is and can consider middleware connections tailored to their use-cases.

 ### Bindings are first-class